G-EDM/G-RBL-experimental/README.md

 It seems there could be an issue if this version is updated on an ESP containing the "old/stable" firmware.
 It is not confirmed yet to be an issue but it is possible.
 If there is the stable firmware present it is currently recommended to use a fresh ESP for this version.

+It also seems to work if the ESP with the old version gets a real factory reset with esptool:

+To fully reset your ESP32, you can use a tool called esptool to erase the flash memory.
+Connect your ESP32 to your computer, install Python and esptool, then run the command `python -m esptool --chip esp32 erase_flash` in your terminal while holding the BOOT button on the device.

 # Developer Code (Use on own risk)

 Only people who don't need a readme here should install it.